mbootsman/marcelbootsman.nl/content/posts/remove-wordpress-rest-api-links/index.md

 ---
-title: 'Remove WordPress REST API links'
+title: Remove WordPress REST API links
+author: Marcel Bootsman
+categories:
+- WordPress Tips
+cover:
+  image: "images/locked-fence-padlock.jpg" # image path/url
+  alt: "A padlock and a chain locking a greenish fence" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2019-11-11T13:42:09+01:00'
+date: "2019-11-11T13:42:09+01:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'When using the WordPress REST API, it might be needed to hide some WP REST API links from the page source to the outside world.
-Here''s how to do that.'
+summary: When using the WordPress REST API, it might be needed to hide some WP REST API links from the page source to the outside world.
+Here's how to do that.
-cover: 'images/locked-fence-padlock.jpg'
-coverAlt: 'Two signs of a human hiking pointing left and right'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - 'WordPress Tips'
 ---
 When using the WordPress REST API, it might be needed to hide some WP REST API links from the page source to the outside world.
 Here’s how to do that.